-For the best sushi in the Ft Lauderdale area, come to Casa Sensei—where you can arrive at your patio table via a romantic gondola ride, sip festive cocktails from our extensive bar menu, and feast on authentic sushi appetizers.
+For the best sushi in the Ft Lauderdale area, come to Casa Sensei—where you can arrive at your patio table via a romantic gondola ride, sip festive cocktails from our extensive bar menu, and feast on authentic sushi appetizers on a beautiful waterfront.

 But there’s more:

 We also offer a vast selection of Pan Asian and Latin American dishes that ensures a perfect choice for everyone.
-Our wait staff will be happy to walk you through our detailed menu to ensure you have the perfect date night or family get together.
+Our wait staff will be happy to walk you through the Casa Sensei menu to ensure you have the perfect date night or family get together.

 If you want to learn more about sushi making, but aren’t quite ready to try it at home, we even offer sushi-making classes, called “Roll like a Pro” every second Saturday from 3–5 PM.
 It’s a fun, and delicious, first date ice breaker and a culinary lesson that will help you wow your friends later at home.